 Among beans, Mung beans are perhaps the most prized.
-They offer both easy digestibility and a hu-mungus amount of protein.
+Both for their easy digestibility and the humungus amount of protein they provide.

-Keep in mind that the nutritional value of Mung beans (and other beans for that matter) can be considerably enhanced by allowing them to sprout first before cooking.
+Keep in mind that the nutritional value of Mung beans (and other beans for that matter) can be considerably enhanced by letting them sprout first before cooking.

-A time-honored way of enjoying Mung beans is in the classic Indian veggie stew Khichdi (strangely, pronounced: KichRee) in which rice, mung beans, and various vegetables, roots, seeds and aromatics are combined.
+A classic way of enjoying Mung beans is in the traditional Indian multi-veggie stew called Khichdi (strangely, pronounced: Kich-Ree) in which rice, mung beans, various vegetables, roots, seeds and sundry aromatics are appetizingly amalgamated.

 - 1 cup high quality Indian Basmati Rice